 The company allows you to review and delete your account data (personal and financial information) at any time.
 TunnelBear collects operational data such as OS version, app versions used, total data used per month, as well as operational events like the creation of an account, making payments, etc, but promises that no personal data will be disclosed to other commercial parties under any circumstances.

 TunnelBear review: Features and apps

-No, TunnelBear isn't as feature-rich as the likes of ExpressVPN and NordVPN.
+No, TunnelBear isn't as feature-rich as the likes of ExpressVPN (opens in new tab) and NordVPN (opens in new tab).
 When using TunnelBear Windows or Mac client, two protocols are available - OpenVPN and IKEv2.
 According to the company’s blog, when connecting “they race each other to see who’ll connect first.
 The one that does, is the protocol your connection will use until you turn TunnelBear off.”
 That said, you can select between TCP and UDP connections.
 The Android client automatically uses OpenVPN, while iOS devices use IPSec/IKEv2 protocol.

 If you’re a Chrome user, TunnelBear has an ad-blocking feature, which blocks simple ads and protects against online tracking.
 TunnelBear clients also have a feature that lets you connect to the closest server for the best possible speeds.

 The split-tunnelling feature available on Android devices is called SplitBear and it allows you to choose which apps you want to run with your regular connection and which you want to run under TunnelBear.
 Simultaneous connections are supported on up to five devices, which is pretty standard - if you need more, CyberGhost (opens in new tab) actually offers seven.

 TunnelBear supports P2P traffic at all locations, although some servers are better than others for such purposes, so it might be a good idea to contact support for recommendations.